SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 ### Class diagram design

-We decided to make a class diagram for each of the servers, demonstrating their independence.
+There is a class diagram for each of the servers, demonstrating their independence.
 These are the Client App, Logic Server and Data Server.

 #### Client App Class Diagram